Single Induction Hob: Smart, Efficient Cooking

 Important Considerations Before You Buy

-While the benefits are plentiful, there are a few things to keep in mind when considering a single induction hob.
+While the benefits are plentiful, there are a few things to when considering a single induction hob.

 Cookware Compatibility